 5 Questions and Answers About Radiofrequency Ablation

-Radiofrequency ablation is a minimally invasive pain-relieving procedure usually performed with mild sedation and local anesthetic.
+Radiofrequency ablation is a minimally invasive pain-relieving procedure usually performed with mild sedation and a local anesthetic.
 The process uses electric currents or radio waves to heat a small area of nerve tissues, which decreases pain signals sent to the brain from that particular area.

 1. Why is radiofrequency ablation done?

 Radiofrequency ablation is a long term pain treatment method used to disrupt nerve conduction of pain signals to reduce pain and other symptoms.
 It is designed to carefully destroy select nerves that carry pain signals to the brain.
 In published studies, approximately 70 percent of people who undergo the procedure may experience a reduction of pain in troublesome areas.
 Once the nerve is blocked, it may become clear that pain is coming from other regions as well.
 Understanding this will help with follow-up treatment options.

 2. Which conditions is radiofrequency ablation used for?

 Radiofrequency ablation is often used to treat patients with conditions involving chronic pain such as chronic neck or low-back pain, whiplash or post-traumatic pain, and pain from post-spinal surgery.
 RF Ablations is also used to treat lumbar facet and cervical facet pain, dorsal root ganglion pain, trigeminal neuralgia pain, and sphenopalatine ganglion pain.
 It can also be useful in reducing pain associated with the degeneration of joints due to arthritis.
 Other conditions that may be improved by radiofrequency ablation include complex regional pain syndrome (CRPS or RSD) and peripheral nerve entrapment syndrome.